Bon Iver: 2018–2023: Come Through shows and I, I

+Bon Iver's song "___45____" was featured in the Bluecoats 2023 program, The Garden of Love, which was awarded a silver medal at the 2023 Drum Corps International World Championships.

 2024–present: SABLE, fABLE

 In September 2024, after years of touring in support of their previous album, Bon Iver returned with the single "Speyside", and announced a three-song EP, called Sable, which was released on October 18.
 The EP marked a return to the project's roots, relying heavily on Vernon's voice and guitar, akin to their debut album, and consists of three songs recorded between 2020 and 2023.
 The EP was produced by Vernon and Jim-E Stack, with the three songs grouped together as a deliberate "triptych" which "runs the gamut from accepting anxiety to accepting guilt to accepting hope."
 All three songs are accompanied by black and white music videos featuring Vernon, and directed by Erinn Springer.

 Regarding the EP's return to a stripped-back indie folk sound, Vernon noted: "From For Emma until i,i it felt like it was an arc, or an expansion — from One to All.
 I,I was very much me trying to talk about the We — the Us, outside of I. And when I got to these songs, the obvious thing was, well, people might think this is a return to something.
 But it really feels like a kind of raw second skin.
 I think about time in cylindrical, forward-moving circles.
 This feels like a new person, new skin.
 A new everything, more than a return.
 But I did feel like it was important to strip it down to just the bare essentials and get out of the way, to not hide with swaths of choirs.
 Just get it as close to the human ear as possible."

-On February 11, 2025, Vernon revealed that the Sable EP, would be incorporated into a full-length studio album titled, Sable, Fable, which will be released on April 11, 2025.
+On February 11, 2025, Vernon revealed that the Sable EP, would be incorporated into a full-length studio album titled, Sable, Fable, which was released on April 11, 2025.
 The album was announced with the following statement: "SABLE, was the prologue, a controlled burn clearing the way for new possibilities. fABLE is the book.
 Stories of introduction and celebration.
 The fresh growth that blankets the charred ground.
 Where SABLE, was a work of solitude, fABLE is an outstretched hand."

-On April 2, 2025, Vernon appeared on The Tonight Show Starring Jimmy Fallon to discuss his recent projects and promote the band’s upcoming album.
-During the interview, he elaborated on the album’s structure, reinforcing the prologue-and-book narrative he had introduced during the initial announcement.
-According to Vernon, the first chapter, SABLE, carries a noticeably sadder tone, reflecting on the past and embracing the ‘man in a cabin’ narrative that has followed him over the years.
-In contrast, the second chapter, fABLE, represents his journey forward, embracing change and doing whatever it takes to find happiness.
+On February 23, 2026, Bon Iver announced Volumes, a series of archival releases starting with an anthology of live recordings.
+The first release, Volumes: One (Selections From Music Concerts 2019–2023 Bon Iver 6 Piece Band), will be released on April 3, 2026, on Jagjaguwar.
+In advance, a live version of "Heavenly Father" recorded at Mediolanum in Milan, Italy in 2022 was released.
+The six-piece band includes Vernon, Andrew Fitzpatrick, Jenn Wasner, Matthew McCaughan, Michael Lewis, and Sean Carey.